Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 The core of the assessment is making the app.
 Save the styling and details for last.
 This will save you time as you work without wasting time solving problems that are not core to the app.
 For this reason, I recommend you solve the problems in the order listed here.

-## Step 1: React Native
+## Challenge 1: React Native

 Create a new React Native Project.
 It should be iOS compatible.
 I should be able to run it with Expo.

-## Step 2: Use React Navigation
+## Challenge 2: Use React Navigation

 The app should use a Tab Navigation with two tabs.

+- Install required dependencies
+  - react-navigation and other
+  - bottom tabs
+- Create a components for two screens
-Create a tabbed navigation.
+- Create a bottom tab navigator

-Give Each tab an icon.
-You can use React Native Vector Icons for this.
+- Set up your NavigationContainer
+- Add your tab screens

+## Challenge 3: Add icons

+Add an icon to each tab on the bar.

+- Install your dependancies: react vector icons
+- import your icon set
+- Add icons to the tab bar

-## Step 3: Band tab
+## Challenge 4: Band tab

 Use the data from `metal.json`.
 This file contains stats describing the 50 most popular metal bands.

-In one tab of your tabs display a list of all metal bands.
-Your list should show:
+In one tab screen display a list of all metal bands.
+Use FlatList.

+- Import FlatList
+- Import your data from `metal.json`
+- Create a component to represent each row in the list.

+Each cell in the list should display:

 - Band Name
 - Country of origin
 - Number of fans
 - Year formed

+## Challenge 5: Format and Style band cell

+Focus on the list cell now.
+It should show:

+- Band Name
+- Country of origin
+- Number of fans
+- Year formed

+Look at the image.
+Your goal is to make yours look like the image.

+The Band Name and Year formed appears on the left and the country of origin and number of fans appears on the right.
+Use flex.

 Note: The number of fans is provided in thousands.
 You should multiply the number by 1000 and format it with commas.
 See the example image.

-Notice the arrangement of the four elements.
-The name and formed dates are on the left and the country of origin and number of fans are on the right.

-Use FlatList.
+For example:

+- 4,195,000

-## Step 4: Stats Tab
+## Challenge 6: Stats Tab

-This tab shows stats from the data in `metal.json`.
+This tab shows statistics from the data in `metal.json`.
 Use map, filter, and reduce to find the values displayed here!

 Show the following:

-- Total number of Bands
+- **Total number of Bands**
-- Total metal fans (this is the sum of all fans for each band)
+- **Total metal fans** (this is the sum of all fans for each band)
-- Number of Countries represented.
+- **Number of Countries represented**.
 You'll need to count each unique country found in all bands.
-- Number of Active bands (each band has a split property, this is "-" when a band is still active and shows the year they split if they broke up)
+- **Number of Active bands** (each band has a split property, this is "-" when a band is still active and shows the year they split if they broke up)
-- Number of bands that have split
+- **Number of bands that have split**

-## Step 5: Style your work
+## Challenge 7: Style your work

 Look at the images and try to match the general styles you see.

-- Basic styles (5)
+- Basic styles
   - Background Color is #000
   - Text color is white #fff
-- Tab bar Styles (5)
+- Tab bar Styles
   - Inactive Background color #000
   - active background color #111
   - active tint color #f00
-  - inactive tine color #600
+  - inactive tint color #600
-- Metal Stats (5)
+- Metal Stats
   - Color #fff
   - Title/Heading
     - font size 30